(Im)possibility of Collective Intelligence

-The paper is organized as follows.
-Section \ref{sec:heterogeneous-learning} provides a formulation of learning problem in heterogeneous environments and presents our main results.
-Next, Section \ref{sec:learning-rule} gives characterizations of learning algorithms as choice correspondences.
-Proofs of our main results are subsequently presented in Section \ref{sec:proofs}.
-Section \ref{sec:implications} then elucidates the implications of our impossibility result on various applications of machine learning, followed by ways to escape this impossibility in Section \ref{sec:escaping}.
-Finally, Section \ref{sec:conclusion} concludes the paper.
+The paper is organized as follows. \Cref{sec:learning-rule} introduces a choice-theoretic perspective of machine learning, followed by a characterization of rational algorithms in \Cref{sec:internal-consistency}.
+Next, \Cref{sec:heterogeneous-learning} provides a formulation of learning problem in heterogeneous environments and presents our (im)possibility results. \Cref{sec:escaping} discusses ways to overcome this impossibility, followed by direct implications of our main results on critical domains of machine learning in \Cref{sec:implications}.
+Finally, Section \ref{sec:conclusion} discusses the limitations of this work and concludes the paper.